 2. Inculcate lot of fibre

 Fibre is considered to be very crucial for our bodies and our weight balance.
-When Boarding schools at Dehradun include fibre in kids’ diet, it helps them with digestion, maintain their glucose levels, cholesterol among many more benefits.
-Fibre is known to be found in fruit, vegetables, whole grain, nuts among other food items.
-If kids like eating bread, they should be offered with bread that has whole wheat.
-Including oatmeal and avoiding processed food, baked goods and sweets must be included in a kids diet.
+When Boarding schools at Dehradun include fibre in kids’ diets, it helps them with digestion and maintains their glucose levels, and cholesterol among many more benefits.
+Fibre is known to be found in fruit, vegetables, whole grain, and nuts among other food items.
+If kids like eating bread, they should be offered bread that has whole wheat.
+Oatmeal and avoiding processed food, baked goods and sweets must be included in a kid’s diet.

 3. Drink lots of water

-Water is an essential component of one’s well being.
+Water is an essential component of one’s well-being.
 And therefore, kids must be taught to intake a minimum of 2 litres of water a day or even more when needed.
-This will help them to study productively, be healthy, avoid headaches and dehydration.
+This will help them to study productively, be healthy, and avoid headaches and dehydration.

 4. Keep healthy snacks around

 Children often tend to get hungry throughout the day.
 Thus, they should be taught to inculcate some healthy snacks in their diet to prevent this and to keep their focus intact.
 That’s why kids at the International Boarding School in India carry healthy food with them in order to stop resorting to junk when they don’t have anything around them.

 Skipping breakfast detracts students from academic achievement.
 Children most of the time skip their breakfast in a hurry which is not at all advisable.
 They must never leave without eating breakfast because not only does it leave them hungry but it can also damage their power to memorise and learn.
 If a child doesn’t have enough time to eat a proper meal, they can include juice, fruits and similar food to eat before going to their class.